About Jesse Chen

 - Zach, Managing Director, Major Equities Firm

 Most of my clients begin with a private conversation.
-Not because something is broken, but because something feels off.
+Not because something is broken—but because something no longer resolves clearly.

 Private.
 Direct.
 No obligation.